Miami judge rejects Maduro ally’s request to dismiss charges

 On Monday, his New York-based lawyer, David Rivkin of Baker & Hostetler, argued in federal court that the 1961 Vienna Convention on Diplomatic Relations affords his client immunity from prosecution owing to the multiple diplomatic posts he’s held for Maduro’s government since 2018.

-Judge Robert Scola was unpersuaded and in Thursday’s ruling said he sees no reason to make an exception to rules denying fugitives access to U.S. courts before they surrender to U.S. authorities.
+Judge Robert Scola was unpersuaded and in Thursday’s ruling rejecting Saab’s motion said he sees no reason to make an exception to longstanding rules denying fugitives access to U.S. courts before they surrender to U.S. authorities.

 “It is worth repeating: if Saab Moran wishes to raise ‘fundamental’ challenges to the indictment, he may physically appear in this district as the Government has repeatedly requested,” Scola wrote.